devatreides/laravel-iac/README.md

 - Create a `.env` based on .env.example file and fulfill the variables with the right value

-- Run the command to up the infrastructure:
+- Run the command to up the infrastructure + server:

 ```bash
 $ ./builder up